A short summary on the differences between Nessus and Tenable

 - Monday, your system is considered secure

-- Tuesday, a hacker finds a theoretical vulnerability in software used by your system
+- Tuesday, a hacker finds a theoretical vulnerability in software that you happen to use (say Microsoft Office)

 - Wednesday, the hacker builds some code to exploit that vulnerability